Skip to content

 Drafts ICPs, campaign briefs, and weekly readiness memos for marketing teams without senior strategy capacity.

 Marketing teams execute well; strategy slips.
 The senior strategist costs more than budget allows or leaves after eighteen months.
-VEXA does the part of strategy that scales — the structured drafts — so the human strategist owns the part that doesn’t.
+VEXA does the recurring part of strategy — the structured drafts, the readiness memos, the competitor monitors — so the human strategist owns the calls only they can make.

 Areas of focus